 Snowdonia National Park in its national park plan (1977) said "The National Park Authority is not convinced of the desirability of the proposed Cambrian Way long distance footpath.
 In particular they are opposed to the suggested route linking more of the principal summits of Snowdonia.
 The Authority will therefore seek further discussions on the topic with the Countryside Commission and other interested bodies.
 They certainly had discussions with the Commission but not with the RA or YHA.

 The Farming Interests Both the National Farmers Union and the Farmers Union of Wales were vociferous in their opposition to Cambrian Way and used their powerful lobby to influence the local authorities and park committees.
 The Country Landowners Association was apparently not opposed to the project.

-The Instant Cambrian Way
+Full History - The Instant Cambrian Way

 The arguments raged furiously from 1968 to 1982 as to whether a Cambrian Way was desirable and if so where it should go.
 If the project had not been abandoned, the arguments would probably have gone on for decades and the end result, if any, would at best have been a set of miserable compromises.